by Kris Neri at the Femmes Fatales

 But I also heard from multiple people that baking really good bread is easy and fun.
 I’m all about easy and fun.
 Best of all, unlike other forms of baking, yeast breads are incredibly forgiving — I have yet to figure out what it would take to wreck a loaf, except maybe forgetting to take it out of the oven.

 I did invest a little time in sorting through the altitude advice jungle.
 I gave up on the more-and-simultaneously-less conundrum, and just assumed I was on my own there.
 But as I said, you can’t seem to get that too wrong.
 But I did learn more accurately that altitude baking does require less yeast, and slower rises, and more of them, or the bread will be too dry.

 Amazingly, that dovetails beautifully with the types of artisan breads that we love.

 So, I’ve started baking bread, and it is as easy and fun as I’ve heard.
 It makes the house smell wonderfully homey.
 If you have anger issues, you get to punch something that revels in being punched down.
-And best of all, I’ve discovered that anyone can make great bread, even total non-bakers used to thinking at altitude.
+And best of all, I’ve discovered that anyone can make great bread, even total non-bakers struggling with too little oxygen.

 What new hobbies have you begun in this new year?